 - To improve our products and services.

-We and our business partners may contact you by mail, telephone, fax, email or other electronic messaging service with offers of goods, services, promotions or other information that may be of interest to you in accordance with your communication preferences.
-Where required by applicable law, your prior consent will be obtained before sending you direct marketing.
-To opt out of receiving marketing messages from Forcepoint, please see Section 5 ("Your Choices") below.
+Marketing: We and our business partners may contact you by mail, telephone, fax, email or other electronic messaging service with offers of goods, services, promotions or other information that may be of interest to you in accordance with your communication preferences.
+Where required by applicable law, your prior consent will be obtained before sending you direct marketing and you may opt out of receiving marketing messages from Forcepoint (See Section 5, "Your Choices", below).

 Forcepoint does not in any way sell, lease or rent your information to third parties.

-Anonymous and Generalized (non-personal) Information: We may generate, use and disclose aggregated (anonymous and generalized) information and statistics about the Website for marketing and strategic purposes.
-Similarly, we may generate aggregate usage and statistical information related to Customer's and end-users use of the Products in order to facilitate analysis and comparisons.
-However, no individual will be individually identifiable from these information and statistics.
+Anonymous and Non-personal Information: We may generate, use and disclose aggregated anonymous and non-personal information and statistics about the Website for marketing and strategic purposes.
+Similarly, we may generate aggregate usage and statistical information related to Customers’ and end-users’ use of the Products in order to facilitate analysis and comparisons.

 4. SHARING YOUR PERSONAL INFORMATION

 We may share your personal information as follows: